Job Relations (JR) Training

 ESTABLISH A PROVEN, SIMPLE AND REPEATABLE FOUNDATION FOR GOOD JOB RELATIONS

-Addressing employee relations, or how you work with other people, may seem intuitive, but when addressing personnel issues, most managers need training.
+A healthy work environment is an essential element of achieving operational excellence across the board.
+Communication is a key part of this.
+Addressing employee relations (or how you work with others) may seem intuitive, but when addressing personnel issues, most managers need training.
 TWI - JR (Job Relations) training is an analytical method for addressing personnel issues.

 Download Solution One-Sheet